Castle in Disneyland Paris Park

 Problem #2

-I know those of us in the United States Genie+ & Lighting Lane at our Disney parks.
+I know those of us in the United States now have Genie+ & Lighting Lane at our Disney parks.

 I was excited to find that Disneyland Paris has something similar called Disney Premier Access, which allows you to book a time for certain rides & attractions.